Peanut Butter Pie Recipe with Chocolate Ganache Topping

 In the 1960s, Jell-O popularized the idea of no-bake cheesecake by releasing a boxed cheesecake mix.
 Each box came with two packets: one for a crumb-style crust and another for the filling.
 The filling mix contained dried cheese powder and stabilizers, and the instructions only called for adding milk to create a quick cheesecake-style dessert.
 You can still find this boxed mix in stores today.

 If you want to skip the processed boxed mix with strange dried cheese powder and chemicals, you can make an easy homemade no-bake cheesecake from scratch.
-The filling uses cream cheese for richness and tang, powdered sugar or condensed milk for sweetness.
-It’s lightened up and given some airiness by folding in freshly whipped cream or Cool Whip.
+The filling uses cream cheese for richness and tang, and powdered sugar or condensed milk for sweetness, and whipped cream or Cool Whip are folded in to add fluffiness.
 The whipped cream is essential for giving the filling an airy, mousse-like texture without using eggs.
-After chilling in the refrigerator for 3-6 hours to give the filling time to set, you get a smooth, sliceable cheesecake filling.
+After chilling in the refrigerator for 3-6 hours to give the filling time to set, you get a smooth, sliceable cheesecake-like filling.

 No-bake cheesecake is both easier and faster to make than a traditional cheesecake.
 You get the sweet, silky texture of cheesecake without the hassle of long baking times, water baths, or eggs.